Litlyx/litlyx/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to LitLyx
+# Ehy 👋 Welcome to LitLyx

-Discover ultra-fast, real-time analytics with LitLyx 🔥 **Read time: 1 minute ⏱️** Developers, let's dive in!
+This docs aim to be concise and simple to follow in order to setup quickly and easy Litlyx in your project. **Is just 1 minute read-time. ⏱️** Let's dive in!

 ## What is LitLyx?

-LitLyx integrates real-time analytics and custom events into any project using just a single line of code.
-Compatible with over 15 JavaScript/TypeScript frameworks, it is designed for developers but accessible to all, from designers to investors, to enrich projects with essential KPIs.
+LitLyx brings real-time analytics and custom events to any JS/TS project with just a single line of code.
+Enhance your projects with +10 KPIs effortlessly.
+Enjoy AI-powered dashboards for intuitive data insights, automatic reports sent straight to your email, and seamless CSV file downloads to work on your data.

 ## Integrating LitLyx

-Integrating LitLyx is straightforward ✨.
-Follow this simple code to add LitLyx to your project quickly:
+Integrating LitLyx is simple.
+Follow this simple code to add Litlyx to your project quickly:

-### Quick Integration Guide
+## Quick Integration Guide

+---

-#### Universal Insertion
+### Universal Insertion
 Place this line in your project (recommended below the body tag in index.html):